erreinoso/Series-searcher/README.md

 **- Requirements**

-- This project we are asked to make a call to [an API] (http://api.tvmaze.com/), where we can get data from all available TV series.
+- This project we are asked to make a call to [an API](http://api.tvmaze.com/), where we can get data from all available TV series.

 - After getting all the series stored, we can search for the one we want and add it to a list of favorites.